Since 1st of January, 2014:

 For a full list, see my publications page.
 See also

-- ICANN 2013 conference will be held in Sofia, Bulgaria.
+- ICANN 2013 conference was held in Sofia, Bulgaria.

 The phenomena within humanities and social sciences have